Devonian Reef

 The Balili Conservation Park or Devonian Reef Conservation Park is an Australian protected area and is located in the Kimberley region of Western Australia, about 50km North-West of Fitzroy Crossing.
 It includes Geikie Gorge National Park, Tunnel Creek National Park and Windjana Gorge National Park.

 History

-The areas was covered by a shallow sea with a limestone reef being formed over a period of 20 million years during the Devonian Period, around 380 to 360 million years ago.
+The area was covered by a shallow sea with a limestone reef being formed over a period of 20 million years during the Devonian Period, around 380 to 360 million years ago.
 The reef then became extinct with valleys subsequently forming leading to the landforms that are exposed today.

-In 2017 a joint management plan for Bulali was agreed to between the Bunuba Dawangarri traditional owners the Western Australian government.
+In 2017 a joint management plan for Bulali was agreed to between the Bunuba Dawangarri traditional owners and the Western Australian government.

-Geikie Gorge National Park
+Danggu Geikie Gorge National Park

-The Geikie Gorge National Park is situated 20 kilometres from Fitzroy Crossing and 280 Kilometres from Derby, the Fitzroy River has carved a 30 metre deep gorge between the Oscar and Geike Ranges.
+The Danggu Geikie Gorge National Park is situated 20 kilometres from Fitzroy Crossing and 280 Kilometres from Derby.
+The Fitzroy River has carved a 30 metre deep gorge between the Oscar and Geike Ranges.
 Evidence of fossils and strata of ancient limestone reef are exposed revealing evidence of life in the Devonian Period.